 Themes (aka website template or skin) is where the overall look and feel of the website is managed.
 The theme is responsible for establishing your site's:

 In SonicJs, not only do you have full control of your site's theme, but you can make many basic visual adjustments from the site settings without having to alter the html or css code.

-Currently SonicJs supported Bootstrap 4 based themes.
-In the near future, Bootstrap 5 will also be supported.
-In the longer term, supported Material UI is also in the roadmap.
+Currently SonicJs supported Bootstrap 4 and 5 based themes.
+In the near future, Material UI will also be supported in an upcoming release.

 It is very easy to take an existing Bootstrap theme and convert it to be compatible with SonicJs.
 Please see the theme section in the developers guide for more details.

 The long term vision with SonicJs is to have a few bases themes that are highly configurable using a visual editor.
 This will also non-designers to be able to generate great looking websites without need to alter html css.
 For designers, SonicJs will continue to support manually editing your theme's html/css in your favorite IDE.